Family Circuit

-is a top-down racing video game released for the Family Computer in 1988 by Namco in Japan only.
+is a top-down racing video game for the Family Computer in 1988 developed by Namco.
 The game was developed by Masanobu Endō, who previously developed Xevious and The Tower of Druaga, and his company Game Studio.

 A sequel titled Family Circuit '91 was released for the Family Computer in 1991, while a second sequel, Super Family Circuit was released for the Super Famicom in 1994.

 Reception

 The game topped the bi-weekly Japanese Famitsu sales chart in February 1988.